This post was most recently updated on November 28th, 2022.2 min read.

 taskkill /im [processname] /f

-[processname] is what you get from MSBuild error MSB3027.
-Although, I guess you could also use the pid as it’s shown by MSBuild.
+Moving on, [processname] is what you get from MSBuild error MSB3027.
+Although, I guess you could also use the pid as it’s shown by MSBuild, too.

-But if you don’t get it from MSBuild – use Resource Monitor (Disk > Disk Activity > Sort by File) to figure out which process it is using.
+But if you don’t get it from MSBuild – use the Resource Monitor (Disk > Disk Activity > Sort by File) to figure out which process is using the file.
+And then you can get the id (or process name).

 - Debug again – it should work now!